 Both calculations are automated in the CT ECB Companion Tool.
-The Hourly Input or the Hrly eQuest Results tabs must be populated with baseline and proposed demand data.
+The Hourly Input tab must be populated with baseline and proposed demand data.
 Table 1 on the Demand Savings tab in the ECB Companion Tool can be filled out manually only if the approved simulation tool used is not capable of providing the data necessary to populate the hourly demand tabs.